Remember when you couldn’t wait to grow out of puberty so you could finally say goodbye to your acne forever?

 - Makeup: Don’t get me wrong, makeup itself isn’t the problem.
 It’s when you don’t take the time to remove every last trace of it that pimples rear their ugly heads.

-- Pollution: Those nasty particles in the air puts an extra layer of crap on your skin that clogs your pores.
+- Pollution: Those nasty particles in the air put an extra layer of crap on your skin that clogs your pores.

-- Stress: When you’re under a lot of stress (and who the heck isn’t?), you’re body releases more cortisol and testosterone.
+- Stress: When you’re under a lot of stress (and who the heck isn’t?), your body releases more cortisol and testosterone.
 Yep, hormones that trigger the overproduction of sebum.
 Hello, pimples!

 Now you know what you’re dealing with, here’s a quick guide to prevent and treat adult acne and get your clear complexion back: